Rasika1023/Churn_prediction_Telecom_Industry_Data_Science/README.md

 ## Project Overview

 This project is an end-to-end data analysis solution designed to extract critical business insights from Telecom data set.
-We utilize Python for data processing and analysis, Machine Learning algorithms for model building and structured problem-solving techniques to solve key business questions.
+We utilize Python for data processing and analysis, Machine Learning algorithms for model building and structured problem-solving techniques to determine the reasons for customer churn .
 The project is ideal for data analysts looking to develop skills in data manipulation, model building , and data pipeline creation.

 ---